GrailsInAction/graina2/ch02/README.txt

 Grails in Action - Chapter 2 examples
 -------------------------------------

-The examples in this directory are mainly Groovy scripts, although CopingWithLineBreaks.groovy is a class.
-To run the examples, first make sure that Groovy is installed and is on your path.
-Then simply
-run:
+In addition to the scripts and classes added to the qotd Grails application, we have also included some plain Groovy scripts in this directory.
+To run them, simply execute

   groovy <filename>

+from the command line.
 For example:

   groovy closures.groovy

+These examples give you more insight into Groovy's syntax and the Groovy JDK.